Planning Your Valley of Fire Trip

 1.25 miles (round trip)

-White Domes Loop/Prospect Trail
+White Domes Loop/Prospect Trail Valley of fire

 1.25 mile (loop)/4.5 miles (one-way)

-About half way around the loop, the Prospect Trail peels off and heads south.
+About half way around the loop, the Valley of Fire Prospect Trail peels off and heads south.
 Our plan was for Finn and Henry to turn around and get the car, while Anders and I walked back to the campground.
 Anders and I quickly lost the trail and tried to find it by climbing to the top of the ridge.
 We knew the trail was on the other side of the trail, so it should have been easy to find.
 Only, it wasn’t the top of the ridge we climbed to, it was the top of a side ridge.
 So we went wild and just walked across the rocks to the road, then flagged Henry down when they drove by.
 Anders dubbed it our “survival adventure.”

 Check out three spots on the Prospect Trail in 360 video.